 Foods to Enjoy in Moderation

 Most of your belly fat is probably a large part of water.
 A great place to start to counter this water weight you are holding is to lower your sodium intake.
-Foods that are highest in sodium and should be avoided when trying to slim down are:
+Foods that are highest in sodium and should be avoided when trying to burn fat are:

 - Excess Table Salt